openupm/openupm-cli/README.md

 openupm search <keyword>
 ```

-If the registry doesn't support the new search endpoint, it will fall back to old `/-/all` endpoint.
+If the registry doesn't support the new search endpoint, it will fall back to the old `/-/all` endpoint.
 If no package was found, it will search the Unity official registry instead.

 Because the upstream Unity registry doesn't support the search endpoint as of December 2019, the search command will only query the current registry.